fineai/fineai.github.io/_posts/2014-11-10-interview-with-xprize-team-danvantri.markdown

 **SM:** We’re working on a new pocket sized product [AMI VitalsFit](http://www.amibolt.com/vitalsfit/): that measures Glucometer, Blood Pressure, Oxygen Saturation, ECG, Pedometer and Urinary analysis which comes with rechargeable battery.

-Our objective is to have cronic-free India.
+Our objective is to have chronic-free India.

 **FA:** What would be an interesting problem that you’d want to be solved by 2019 (for people working in similar domain) ?